algorithms-in-action/algorithms-in-action.github.io/README.md

 Welcome to Algorithms In Action!

-Here is the [entry](https://algorithms-in-action.github.io/) for the algorithm visualiser.
+Here is the [link](https://algorithms-in-action.github.io/) to run the algorithm visualiser on your browser.

-You may want to read the [WIKI](https://github.com/algorithms-in-action/algorithms-in-action.github.io/wiki) for more project details.
+We recommend you read the [WIKI](https://github.com/algorithms-in-action/algorithms-in-action.github.io/wiki) for more project details.

 - [Algorithms in Action](#algorithms-in-action)
   - [Project Description](#project-description)